 Chris McGill is the Vice President Policy Analysis at the American Gas Association (AGA), which is headquartered in Washington, D.C.
 AGA is a national trade association providing services and advocacy for more than 200 local natural gas utility and other members.

-Chris’s work is in the assessment of future supplies of natural gas, domestic production, underground storage, key pipeline transportation issues, winter heating season planning and other related topics in the gas industry.
-He is an active spokesperson on many natural gas supply topics, representing local gas utility points of view to industry, regulators, legislators and the public.
-In addition, he has authored numerous articles, energy analyses and issue briefs on these subjects, as well as, created and managed statistical time-series data focused on key industry benchmarks
+Mr. McGill’s work is in the assessment of future supplies of natural gas, natural gas production, unconventional gas operations and completion technologies, underground storage, key pipeline transportation issues, winter heating season planning, key developments in natural gas markets and other related topics in the gas industry.
+He guides the analytical support for policy initiatives at the association and is an active spokesperson on many natural gas topics, representing local gas utility points of view to industry, regulators, legislators and the public.

 Mr. McGill previously worked as an exploration geologist before joining AGA.
 He holds a Bachelor of Science degree in Geology from Madison College in Harrisonburg, Virginia (1975) and a M.B.A. from Old Dominion University in Norfolk, Virginia (1988).
 Mr. McGill has been a member of the American Association of Petroleum Geologists for more than 30 years.